 Root Canal (Endodontics)

 Endodontists are dentists who specialize in saving teeth.
-Endodontists do this through endodontic therapy procedures that involve the soft inner tissue of the teeth, called the pulp.
+Endodontists use endodontic therapy procedures that involve the soft inner tissue of the teeth, called the pulp.
 Root canals are probably the most notorious procedure in dentistry and the most common procedure relating to endodontics.
 When a tooth becomes infected it is usually related to the nerves in the root of the tooth.
 The infected nerves need to be removed.
 If left untreated an infection can turn into an abscess, which is a much more serious problem that includes bone loss in the jaw.

 Signs You Need A Root Canal